Transcendental realism: Transitive and intransitive domains

 A Realist Theory of Science starts with a proposed paradox: how it is that people create knowledge as a product of social activities and at the same time knowledge is 'of' things that are not produced by people at all.

 The former is inspired by Kuhnian arguments of how scientific communities develop knowledge and asserts all observation is theory-laden based on previously acquired concepts.
 As such, it is not a naïve realist perspective that knowledge is a direct acquisition of facts through observation of the real world, but rather that knowledge is fallible.
 This ontological position is described as the transitive domain of knowledge, in that knowledge can change over time.

 The second part of the paradox is asserted to be based on a real world, which exists and behaves in the same manner regardless of whether or not people exist or whether they know about the real world.
 This is described as the intransitive domain of knowledge.
 Reducing ontology to epistemology is referred to as the epistemic fallacy, a fallacy that Bhaskar asserts has been made repeatedly over the last 300 years of philosophy of science.

 Real, actual, and empirical

 The exposition of transcendental realism continues that not only is the world divided into a real world and our knowledge of it, but it is further divided into the real, the actual and the empirical.
 The real is the intransitive domain of things that exist (i.e. the real world): objects, their structures and their causal powers.
-It is important to note that even though these objects and structures may be able to perform certain action, those actions may go unrealized.
+Even though these objects and structures may be able to perform certain action, those actions may go unrealized.
 This gives rise to the actual, which is the events that actually occur, regardless of whether or not people are aware of them.
 The empirical contains the events that people have actually experienced.